Bobby Miller (baseball): Professional career

 Miller began the 2024 season in the Dodgers starting rotation, striking out a career high 11 batters in his season debut on March 29 against the St. Louis Cardinals.
 However, he struggled in his next two starts, allowing seven runs in only 5 2/3 innings, and was placed on the injured list with shoulder inflammation on April 14.
 He returned on June 19 and was able to pitch into the seventh inning to offer some encouragement.
 However, his following outings were not as promising and after he allowed a career worst nine runs in four innings against the Philadelphia Phillies on July 9, he was optioned to the minor leagues.
 Miller rejoined the Dodgers on August 17 after injuries had depleted their starting rotation.
 He continued to struggle and after he could not get past the second inning against the Miami Marlins on September 17, he was again optioned to the minors.
 He made 13 total starts for the Dodgers, with a 2–4 record and 8.52 ERA with 30 walks.
 In six starts in the minors for Oklahoma City, he allowed 15 earned runs in 26 2/3 innings.

 Miller was hit in the head with a line-drive in his first spring training appearance, which slowed his performance, and he was returned to Oklahoma City to start the 2025 season.
 He made one spot start for the Dodgers on April 16 but gave up six runs on eight hits (including two home runs) in three innings.
 After 14 starts in the minors, where he struggled with his command and walked almost as many as he struck out, the Dodgers made the decision to switch him into a relief role.
 In total, he appeared in 35 games for Oklahoma City, with a 3–6 record, 5.66 ERA, 83 strikeouts and 61 walks.
 He also got one more appearance in the majors that season, allowing one run in two innings as a reliever on May 24.

+Miller began the 2026 season on the 60-day injured list due to a right shoulder injury.
+He was activated on September 5.

 Personal life

 Miller grew up a Chicago Cubs fan.

+Through his fiance Natalie, his sister-in-law to be is professional wrestler Lola Vice.